dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

             return x*y+z*w;
         }

-If we compile this to machine code and then disassemble the machine code we can see exactly what the compiler did:
+If we compile this to machine code (so that the compiler optimizes it) and then disassemble the machine code (so we can understand it) we can see exactly what the compiler did:

     # compile with reasonable optimization using the
     # arm gcc compiler for this class